Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Abstract

 \section{Abstract}

-{High-velocity collisions between gas-rich ultra-diffuse galaxies present a promising formation channel for baryon-dominated dwarf galaxies (BDDGs).
+High-velocity collisions between gas-rich ultra-diffuse galaxies present a promising formation channel for dark-matter-deficient galaxies (DMDGs).
 Using hydrodynamical simulations, we show that the progenitors' baryonic binding energy, $|E_{\rm bind}|$, critically controls the outcome.
-Repeated potential fluctuations, e.g., from bursty feedback, inject energy and reduce $|E_{\rm bind}|$ by $\approx 15\%$, yielding fewer but substantially more massive BDDGs.
-By contrast, elastic self-interacting dark matter produces comparable cores without lowering $|E_{\rm bind}|$, resulting in negligible effect.
-This provides a novel way to distinguish between two leading galactic core formation channels, i.e., the baryon feedback and elastic dark matter self-interaction.
-Among 15 paired simulation runs, 13 show higher BDDG masses in the weakened-binding case, and about two thirds exhibit $>100\%$ mass enhancements.
+Repeated potential fluctuations, e.g., from bursty feedback, inject energy and reduce $|E_{\rm bind}|$ by $\approx 15\%$, yielding fewer but substantially more massive DMDGs.
+By contrast, elastic self-interacting dark matter (SIDM) produces comparable cores without lowering $|E_{\rm bind}|$, perturbing DMDG masses without clear enhancement.
+This differs from what happens in host halos, where SIDM-induced cores enhance dark matter tidal stripping while keeping baryons compact and resilient to tidal effects.
+The contrasting roles of SIDM may provide a means to distinguish feedback-formed halo cores from those created by SIDM.
+Among 15 paired simulation runs, 13 show higher DMDG masses in the weakened-binding case, and about two thirds exhibit $>100\%$ mass enhancements.
 The simulations also predict systematically lower gas fractions due to sustained post-collision star formation, yielding a clean observational signature.
-Upcoming wide-field imaging (CSST, LSST), HI surveys (FAST), and kinematic follow-up will be crucial to test this scenario. }
+Upcoming wide-field imaging (CSST, LSST), HI surveys (FAST), and kinematic follow-up will be crucial to test this scenario.